Leppington

 Leppington is a suburb of Sydney, in the state of New South Wales, Australia.
-Leppington is located 38 kilometres south-west of the Sydney central business district, in the local government areas of the City of Liverpool and Camden Council.
+Leppington is located 52 kilometres south-west of the Sydney central business district, in the local government areas of the City of Liverpool and Camden Council.

 History

 The area now known as Leppington was originally home to the Darug people.
 It was named after a property called Leppington Park granted to William Cordeaux in 1821.
-Cordeaux used convict labor to build a two-storey mansion and to work in his fields.
+Cordeaux used convict labour to build a two-storey mansion and to work in his fields.
 The house burnt down in the 1940s but some of the bricks from the house were re-used at Leppington Public School.

 The suburb could easily have been named Raby.
 The first land grant in what is now Leppington was made to Alexander Riley in 1810, who named his property Raby.
 The property was subdivided in 1914 and a school established in 1923, called Raby Public School.
 Leppington Post Office opened on 12 February 1924.

+In 1933, Land was donated by Mr & Mrs Barrett along Ingleburn road, for the purposes of establishing a Leppington community Hall.
+In 1956, with the assistance of the local community, a community hall was built, and it is still operating at 123 Ingleburn Rd, Leppington, referred to as the Leppington Hall and operated by the Leppington Progress Association, A privately operated community hall.

+In 1971, a catholic church was built by Mr M. J. Williams at the corner of Dickson and Ingleburn Rds.
+The church was officially opened and blessed by the Most Rev. Thomas McCabe DD on 17 September 1972.
+The land (9 acres) was donated by Mrs Lilly Tomasavich to the Catholic church, on the one condition, that the land will never be sold.

 In 1955 the name of the school was changed to Leppington Public School, possibly inspired by the bricks they inherited from William Cordeaux's mansion.
 The suburb has been known as Leppington since then.
 Ironically, Raby Road which connected the property to Campbelltown would later lend itself to the suburb of Raby.

 In 2004, Leppington was identified as part of Sydney's South West Growth Centre.

 Leppington was the birthplace of convicted Sydney murderer, kidnapper and drug dealer Anthony Perish.

-The Australia Day Ambassador for Leppington is Brett Hinch.